TOP MINI DRONES

 We take a look at the best mini-drones available in the UK.

-When it comes to buying a drone there are those you are willing to take a chance on and those that you aren’t.
-If you are buying a high end 5KHD Pro model then of course it pays to do a lot of research, but if you are looking for a mini drone that costs less than £50 or a drone suitable for kids then you are probably willing to take a punt on something a little more quirky.
+When it comes to buying a mini drone there are those you are willing to take a chance on and those that you aren’t.
+If you are buying a high end 5KHD Pro model then of course it pays to do a lot of research, but if you are looking for one of those mini drones that costs less than £50 or a drone suitable for kids then you are probably willing to take a punt on something a little more quirky.

 |Drone||Image||Camera||Max Flight Time|